chibisnorlax/acnhfaq/faq/hhp.md

 | House #27 | After this one, you can now use any item from Nook Shopping to decorate.|
 | Houes #33 | After this house is done, you will unlock more Soundscapes.|

-1. The 12 clients are, in order of priority, Eloise, Olivia, Julia, Willow, Friga, Blanche, Cleo, Vivian, Purrl, Bree, Blaire, and finally Tasha.
+1. The 12 clients are, in order of priority, Eloise, Olivia, Julia, Willow, Friga, Blanche, Cleo, Vivian, Purrl, Bree, Blaire, and finally Tasha, i.e. if you have Eloise on your main island, Olivia will be your first HHP client, and so on.
 {: .fs-3}

+## Facility Project Unlocks

 | Facility Project |  Feature   |
 |:-------:|-----------|